Peru 2010

 We also found several large and colourful orb web spiders, and 2 huge tarantulas, one at rest on a tree trunk, and the other accidentally disturbed from among ground vegetation.
 We coaxed the latter specimen out onto a path, at which point it reared up on it’s hind legs in a threatening posture when 2 of us laid down in front of it to take it’s photograph.
 The spider’s fearsome posturing is no idle threat either – if you annoy a tarantula, it can shoot poisonous spiny hairs into your face !

-image 12 - Learn Butterflies
+image 12 - Butterflies Store

 tarantula Avicularia sp in attack mode, Yarinacocha, Ucayali © Adrian Hoskins